stellashen/my-galaxy/README.md

 4. Unstar repositories

 - run mutation to unstar a starred repository
+- unstarred repository will disappear from page

 5. Search for and star new repositories

 - search by keyword
-- run mutation to star a repository
+- run mutation to star/unstar a repository

-6. Jest tests
+6. Open README in the right viewer

+- click a repository to view its README.md in the right viewer

 ## Technical Details